-The Cost of a Home Inspection Can Depend on Square Footage
+The Cost Can Depend on the Square Footage

 Most professional home inspectors charge about $400 to $450 on average for a 2,000 square-foot single-family home.
 Contrary, smaller two-bedroom condos might cost around $300 to $350 for a home inspection.
 Some home inspectors will add a surcharge for crawling under a house to inspect as well.
 That additional fee can vary from $50 to $100+ to enter a crawlspace (which can be damp or infested with bugs) of a raised foundation.
 Slab foundations are less.

 Does Every Buyer Pay the Cost for a Home Inspection?